It’s Monday morning, and your shop is buzzing with activity.

 State-by-State Breakdown of Repair Labor Rates

-Here is a comprehensive overview of auto mechanic labor rates by state according to World Population Review:
+Here is a comprehensive overview of auto mechanic labor rate by state according to World Population Review:

 Northeast